8bitbuddhist/PixelMaestro-Studio/docsrc/Animation-Tab.rst

 Choosing an Animation
 ---------------------

 Select an Animation using the *Animation Type* drop-down.
-You can also customize basic options such as:
+For all Animation types, you can modify basic options such as:

 * *Orientation*\ : Which direction the Animation moves in.
-* *Reverse*\ : Whether to run the Animation forwards or in reverse
+* *Reverse*\ : Whether to run the Animation forwards or in reverse.
-* *Fade*\ : Whether to gradually transition between colors or jump from one color to the next
+* *Fade*\ : Whether to gradually transition between colors or jump from one color to the next.

+..
+Note:: Not all Animations support the same options.

 The *Color Palette* drop-down lets you select the color palette used to draw the Animation.
 Continue reading to learn more about customizing Palettes.